HL7/fhir-shorthand/input/pagecontent/reference.md

 The `map`, `comment`, and `mime-type` are as defined in FHIR and correspond to elements in [StructureDefinition.mapping](http://www.hl7.org/fhir/structuredefinition.html) and [ElementDefinition.mapping](https://www.hl7.org/fhir/R4/elementdefinition.html) (map corresponds to mapping.map, mime-type to mapping.language, and comment to mapping.comment).
 The mime type code MUST come from FHIR's [MimeType value set](https://www.hl7.org/fhir/R4/valueset-mimetypes.html).
 For further information, the reader is referred to the FHIR definitions of these elements.

->**Note:** Unlike setting the mapping.map directly in the SD, mapping rules within a Mapping item do not include the name of the resource in the path on the left hand side.
+>**Note:** Unlike setting the mapping.map directly in the StructureDefinition, mapping rules within a Mapping item do not include the name of the resource in the path on the left hand side.

 A mapping can also have [insert rules](#insert-rules) and [path rules](#path-rules) applied to it.